Murder of Jasmine Fiore: Reaction by VH1

 Following the announcement that Jenkins was connected with the murder of Fiore, VH1 put Megan Wants a Millionaire on indefinite hiatus, out of respect for Fiore's family.
 It also deleted the show's page from the official VH1 website, and dropped reruns of past shows from its schedule.
 It removed the show's archived episodes from the iTunes Store and cable video on demand services, leading to speculation that the show would never air again.
 It subsequently emerged that Jenkins had not only been charged with assaulting Fiore, but had been convicted two years earlier for assaulting a woman in Calgary.
 The latter incident had not been disclosed to either VH1 or Megan Wants a Millionaire producer 51 Minds.
-In a statement, 51 Minds said that it would not have allowed Jenkins on the show, had it known about the 2007 incident.
+In a statement, 51 Minds said Jenkins would have never been allowed on the show had it known about the 2007 incident.

 VH1 had hired Collective Intelligence, a private investigation firm, to perform background checks on Jenkins and the other contestants.
-Collective Intelligence doesn't perform background checks outside the United States, and outsourced the vetting of Jenkins to a Canadian firm, Straightline International.
+Collective Intelligence doesn't perform background checks outside the United States, and outsourced the vetting of Jenkins to another firm, Straightline International.
+According to Collective Intelligence founder Erika Worth, no one from Straightline would return her calls once the news of Jenkins' 2005 conviction broke.
 In 2009, Collective Intelligence sued Straightline for breach of contract.
 The suit alleged that Straightline had falsely told Collective Intelligence that Jenkins' record was clean, and had also failed to check Jenkins against the RCMP criminal database.
 Collective Intelligence claimed to have lost valuable business from Viacom (owner of VH1), NBC, and ABC as a result of the damage to its reputation.
-Collective Intelligence won their lawsuit in July 2011.
+In 2020, Worth told Entertainment Weekly that she had been forced to lay off almost all of her staff, and spent years rebuilding her firm.
+Straightline ultimately paid Collective Intelligence $810,000 to settle the suit.

-The day after Jenkins' death, VH1 officially announced the show was cancelled, and that it would not run the third season of I Love Money, which Jenkins won.
+On August 21, VH1 told The New York Times that Megan Wants A Millionaire would not return to the air.
+The day after Jenkins' death, VH1 officially cancelled the show, and that it would not run the third season of I Love Money, which Jenkins won.
+51 Minds was forced to reimburse VH1 for over $12 million in losses.